kamranahmedse/developer-roadmap/content/roadmaps/106-javascript/content/109-javascript-functions/readme.md

 # Functions

-Functions are blocks of code that execute whenever they are invoked.
-They are useful for placing code snippets executed in different places in the code.
+Functions exist so we can reuse code.
+They are blocks of code that execute whenever they are invoked.
+Each function is typically written to perform a particular task, like an addition function used to find the sum of two or more numbers.
+When numbers need to be added anywhere within your code, the addition function can be invoked as many times as necessary.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme="yellow" badgeText="Read" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions">Functions - MDN Docs</BadgeLink>